-Lithium based batteries, both lithium metal and lithium ion, have been designated by the United Nations as “Dangerous Goods” as far as transport regulations are concerned.
+Lithium based batteries, both lithium metal and lithium-ion, have been designated by the United Nations as “Dangerous Goods” as far as transport regulations are concerned.
 This means that the transport of these types of batteries on their own or with equipment is regulated by national and international agreements to ensure that product is safely transported.
-Transport approval is therefore required.
+UN38.3 transport approval is therefore required.

 The transportation of primary (non-rechargeable) lithium and secondary (rechargeable) lithium ion and lithium polymer cells and batteries is regulated by the European Agreement Concerning the International Carriage of Dangerous Goods by Road: ADR 2015, the International Civil Aviation Organization (ICAO), Technical Instructions and corresponding International Air Transport Association (IATA), Dangerous Goods Regulations, and the International Maritime Dangerous Goods (IMDG) Code.